LemonFace0309/HackMIT/pitch.md

 ---

 ## Next steps:
-- add wildlife data
+- Add wildlife data
-- add natural distaster event data
+- Add natural distaster event data
-- train a specific model for water quality analysis based on satellite or camera imagery.
+- Train a fine-tuned image recognition model for water quality analysis based on satellite or camera imagery.
+- Gallery support for crowd sourced imagery over time and water monitoring over time
-- provide localized resources
+- Provide localized resources & recommendations
 - Ensure that the location data, especially from individual users, is anonymized and secure.
 Users might be hesitant to use the app if they feel their data could be misused.
 ---

 **Closing:**